danatrace/tools/site/codelabs/setup-sandbox-poc.md

   </tr>
 </table>

-#### Open a Command Line prompt and access the directory where the key was downloaded
+#### Open a Command Line prompt and access the directory where the key was downloaded to
 #### Paste the ssh command from the Sandbox creation completion email
 ```bash
 C:\Users\user\Downloads> ssh -i {yourpemkeyname}.pem ubuntu@{yourinstancedns}.com